visualengineers/sci-knowledge-base/README.md

 ## Pages, Terms & Concepts

-Create a new markdown file (.md) in `pages`, `terms > [first letter of entry]` or `concepts` analogous to the existing entries to make sure all styles are applied.
+Create a new markdown file (.md) in `pages`, `terms` (place under first letter) or `concepts` by copying an existing page to make sure all styles are applied.

 ## Images

-You can upload the image into `assets > img` or reference external urls.
+You can upload images into `assets > img` or reference external urls.
-To add a full-width banner image (for best practice or concept) specify the source with "image: /path-to-image or external-url".
-The image will be inserted automatically at the top of a page and used as preview image.
+To add a full-width banner image (works for best practice & concept), you can specify the image source and credits at the page's head like this: `image: /path-to-image or external-url` and `image-credits: ...some markup or plain text...` The image will be inserted automatically at the top of a page and used as preview image in best practice / concept overview also.
+Have a look at an existing best practice or concept if you need an example.

-## Linking shortcodes
+## SCI-KB Shortcodes

 Reference
 `[[title]](({{ site.baseurl }}/resources/#references)`